Qualys (NASDAQ:QLYS) Updates FY21 Earnings Guidance

 After-Hours guidance to 2.60-2.65 EPS.

-Qualys (NASDAQ:QLYS) last posted its quarterly earnings results on Wednesday, February 10th.
-The software maker reported $0.71 EPS for the quarter, topping the consensus estimate of $0.50 by $0.21.
-The firm had revenue of $94.80 million for the quarter, compared to the consensus estimate of $94.59 million.
-Qualys had a net margin of 25.06% and a return on equity of 20.99%.
-The business’s revenue was up 11.9% compared to the same quarter last year.
-During the same period last year, the firm posted $0.64 earnings per share.
-On average, sell-side analysts anticipate that Qualys will post 2.09 EPS for the current fiscal year.
+Qualys (NASDAQ:QLYS) last posted its earnings results on Wednesday, February 10th.
+The software maker reported $0.71 EPS for the quarter, topping analysts’ consensus estimates of $0.50 by $0.21.
+Qualys had a return on equity of 20.99% and a net margin of 25.06%.
+The company had revenue of $94.80 million for the quarter, compared to the consensus estimate of $94.59 million.
+During the same period in the previous year, the business earned $0.64 earnings per share.
+The firm’s revenue for the quarter was up 11.9% on a year-over-year basis.
+As a group, analysts predict that Qualys will post 2.09 EPS for the current year.

 About Qualys